StakeLab-Zone/StakeLab/README.md

 # StakeLab
-StakeLab is the first product of the StakeLab Zone which is related to the validation of Cosmos SDK blockchains based.
+StakeLab is the first product of the StakeLab Zone which is related to the validation of blockchains.
 You can found here all the contributions and tools provided by the team.

 ## Summary
 1. [Charts](https://github.com/StakeLab-Hub/StakeLab/blob/main/Charts/README.md)